jmcvetta/rapportive/README.md

 Package `rapportive` is a [Go][] client library for interacting with [Rapportive][]'s undocumented API.

-This package is stictly experimental and NOT supported in any meaninful way.
+This package is stictly experimental, has no tests, and is NOT supported in any meaningful way.
+Use at your own risk.

 ## Documentation